 Performance achievement cannot be separated from the role of management accounting.
 Changes in management accounting practices are related to several factors in the organizations which are contextual variables either within or outside the company (Moores & Yuen, 2001) such as environmental uncertainty, strategy, organizational structure, company size, production technology, organizational capacity and competition intensity (Luther & Longden, 2002).
-Management accounting is not only a set of techniques, but also a set of values and norms that provide information in the decision-making process, especially for developing manufacturing companie Tuan Mat et al., 2016).
+Management accounting is not only a set of techniques, but also a set of values and norms that provide information in the decision-making process, especially for developing manufacturing companies (Tuan Mat et al., 2016).
 In addition, every part of the company must be consistent and mutually supportive in strengthening management accounting practices, strategies and organizational structures together in order to achieve competitive advantage and the expected performance targets.
 (Moores & Yuen, 2001).
 Manufacturing companies are companies that have complex work capacities, from the production process to finished goods that are ready for sale, using constantly updated technology.
 Manufacturing companies make a large contribution to gross domestic product (GDP).
-According to the Central Bureau of Statistics (BPS), there are 4 sectors that contribute greatly (> 10%) to GDP per year, while the manufacturing sector only 13 ws 4.2%.
-This phenomenon is suspected, among others, by the inability of management in anticipating changes occurring in the internal and external environment of the organization.
-The inability of the management to anticipate changes is caused by the inability of the company to manage the information available for use in making the right decision.
+According to the Central Bureau of Statistics (BPS), there are 4 sectors that contribute greatly (> 10%) to GDP per year, while the manufacturing sector only grows 4.2%.
+This phenomenon is suspected, among others, by the inability of management to anticipating changes occurring in the internal and external environment of the organization.
+The inability of the management to

-\ Corresponding author.
 E-mail address: nanik@akuntansi.uin-malang.ac.id (N. Wahyuni)

-© 2020 by the authors; licensee Growing Science, Canada doi: 10.5267/j.ac.2020.4.002
+© 2020 by the authors; licensee Growing Science, Canada doi: 10.5267/j.ac.2020.4.002 anticipate changes is caused by the inability of the company to manage the information available for use in making the right decision.